ramoscarlos/rst-guide/ch_directives.rst

 The admonition is a set of directives.
 Yes, you have the generic ``admonition``, but you have several others at your disposal: ``attention``, ``caution``, ``danger``, ``error``, ``hint``, ``important``, ``note``, ``tip``, and ``warning``.

 Depending on the HTML theme, each of the admonitions has a different style.
-The syntax is:, y se mandan llamar de la siguiente forma:
+The syntax is:

 .. code-block:: rst